robenkleene/development-references/unity/tutorials/unity-vr-game.md

 1. In the upper right toolbar, choose `Layer > Add Layer`.
 Name a free layer `Ground`.
 2. In the hierarchy, select each object that should be ground, and in the inspector set `Layer: Ground`.
-3. Select `VR Rig` and in the inspector set `Continuous Movement > Ground Layer: Everything`
+3. Select `VR Rig` and in the inspector set `Continuous Movement > Ground Layer: Everything`.

+### Character Collider

+The character collider needs to be tied to the player if they move in VR without using the joystick.

+1. Edit `ContinuousMovement.cs`:

+    Add a new public variable:

+        public float additionalHeight = 0.2f;

+    Create a `CapsuleFollowHeadset()` method:

+        void CapsuleFollowHeadset()
+        {
+            character.height = rig.cameraInRigSpaceHeight + additionalHeight;
+            Vector3 capsuleCenter = transform.InverseTransformPoint(rig.cameraGameObject.transform.position);
+            character.center = new Vector3(capsuleCenter.x, character.height / 2 + character.skinWidth, capsuleCenter.z);
+        }

+    Call it at the start of `FixedUpdate()`:

+        private void FixedUpdate()
+        {
+            CapsuleFollowHeadset();